Learning to Estimate RIS-Aided mmWave Channels: Numerical Results

 \subsection{Impact of the Angular Parameter Distribution}

-In this subsection, we evaluate the impact of the angular parameter distribution when estimating the cascaded channel.
+\tcb{Unlike the previous study in which the angular parameters are distributed as $\mathcal{U}[0,\; 1]$,} in this subsection, we evaluate the impact of the angular parameter distribution when estimating the cascaded channel.
 The corresponding NMSE is shown in Fig.~\ref{LS_MIMO16x1_RIS32_parameter_distribution}.
 We observe that the NMSE decreases when the range of $\sin(\boldsymbol{\theta}_1), \sin(\boldsymbol{\phi}_1), \sin(\boldsymbol{\phi}_2)$ decreases.
 In other words, the estimation accuracy of the proposed deep unfolding method increases when the individual channels are subject to a reduced variability.